LNLenost/LNLenost/README.md

 # 💫 About Me
 Hey there!
-I'm LNLenost, a boy who loves retro gaming.
+I'm LNLenost.

-🔭 I’m currently working on NetPass' website and translating various projects in Italian
+🔭 I’m currently working on ViennaDotNet and translating various projects in Italian

-🌱 I’m currently learning Python

-👯 I’m looking to collaborate on NetPass' website
+👯 Looking for people to collaborate on ViennaDotNet

-👨‍💻 All of my projects are available here on GitHub
+👨‍💻 All of my projects are available here on GitHub!

-📫 Reach me via Discord (@lnlenost)
+📫 Reach me via Discord or X (@lnlenost)

-⚡ Fun fact: I'm Italian

 # 💻 Tech Stack